Salivary Glands Long Essays

 • Sulfamethoxazole

-• Oral hypoglytaemic drugs,
+• Oral hypoglycaemic drugs,

-4. Grmspan syndrome
+4. Grmspan Syndrome

 • Diabetes melli-uv